 For those in those middle career years, 30-50, it may be a time of reassessing – whether that’s forced or by choice.
 So this could be shifting your career direction by taking one step back to then take two or three steps forward.
 This can be an exciting time to find a new purpose that provides more fulfilment and enjoyment – whether that’s changing careers, writing that book or creating that website you’ve always talked about.
 A recession can actually be a real positive to push someone to take that risk; that leap of faith to go out and pursue their dreams.
 As I said at the outset, many successful businesses and entrepreneurs are born out of tough times like we’re experiencing now.

 Retirees are most likely the ones to find this period the toughest because of the unstable economy.
 This is why a good retirement plan is so important as it can remove a lot of that uncertainty.
 It also provides a great sense of security to know how your money’s going to see you through this period and through your lifetime.
-Some good modelling from your financial adviser will clearly demonstrate this and increase your confidence.
+Some good modelling from your financial advisor will clearly demonstrate this and increase your confidence.
 For example, if you’ve been living off $50,000 a year for the last five years there’s no reason why this will change if you have a solid financial plan in place.
 All that might change is reframing your thinking from how you spend your money.
 Maybe it’s not taking that overseas trip in the next two or three years but focusing on Australian travel.
 And that in itself can open up some exciting opportunities you may not have considered.

 At the end of the day it’s about retaining your sense of hope no matter what stage of life you are in.
 And to continue living your own version of your “Good Life” filled with meaning, purpose and relationships that matter.